 Homework creates a bond between tutors and students.
 When students finish an assignment from home, they can discuss the answers, exchange ideas, and look for appropriate solutions to a problem with their tutors.
 It goes a long way in enhancing communication in the classroom setup and the real world as well.

 Assignments bring families closer.
-When don’t you know a solution to a specific question, who do you ask for help?
-It could be your parents or siblings.
+When don’t you know a solution to a specific question, who do you ask for case study help?
+It could be your parents or experienced online professionals.
 Generally, working together as a family to find a common problem, strengthens bonds in the family and boosts your academic knowledge.

 Practice sharpens perfection.
 Working on assignments regularly from school helps learners get ready for higher education.
 As a fact, the more frequent a student polishes his/her skills, the higher chance they have in pursuing their careers with ease.